gitbls/RPiVNCHowTo/README.md

 ### Display Manager Configuration

 The most popular Display Manager is lightdm.
-I prefer xdm, so I've documented that as well.
+I've documented xdm as well.
 In either case, the Display Manager must have XDMCP enabled, so that VNC can create the desktop.

 #### Lightdm Configuration